Annual Sustainability Report FY 2019-2020

 The six GHGs emitted into the atmosphere that comprise the majority of the carbon footprint are: carbon dioxide (CO2); methane (CH4); nitrous oxide (N2O); hydrofluorocarbons (HFCs); perfluorocarbons (PFCs); and sulfur hexafluoride (SF6).
 The amount of emissions of each gas are converted to a standard unit of measure, or metric tons of carbon dioxide equivalents (MTCO2E) and then summed to determine Vanderbilt’s carbon footprint.

 Vanderbilt University embarked on a new journey as an independent legal entity from VUMC on May 1, 2016.
 Vanderbilt University is now smaller in both number of people and square feet without the Medical Center, and, therefore, so are the 2016, 2017, and 2018 Greenhouse Gas inventories in comparison to previous inventories (2005-2015).
-Because of the significant shift in GHG footprint due to the new organization, 2005-2015 GHG data will be archived.
-The 2016 Annual Report contains first year baseline data for the University only, with the 2018 Annual Report presenting only the third year of trending data.
-Additionally, this report is fiscal year-based reporting for FY18-19 to better align with Vanderbilt’s financial year and academic year cycle.
+Because of the significant shift in GHG footprint due to the new organization, 2005-2015 GHG data was archived.
+The 2016 Annual Report contains first year baseline data for the University only, with the 2020 Annual Report presenting only the fourth year of trending data.
+Additionally, this report is fiscal year-based reporting for FY19-20 to better align with Vanderbilt’s financial year and academic year cycle.

-This sustainability report is intended to portray Vanderbilt’s current carbon footprint as accurately as possible and to highlight other key sustainability gains in fiscal year 2018 from July 2018-June 2019.
+This sustainability report is intended to portray Vanderbilt’s current carbon footprint as accurately as possible and to highlight other key sustainability gains in fiscal year 2020 from July 2019-June 2020.

 This report is developed by the Vanderbilt Sustainability and Environmental Management Office (SEMO).
 Any questions should be directed to email@example.com.